ayophanz/beaver-module/README.md

 2. css folder:

-    frontend.css - The appearance of the module in your frontend so it easy to style or update the css of every module
+    frontend.css - The appearance of the module in your frontend, so it easy to style or update the css of every module.

 3. includes folder: